geekquad/Pixel-Processing/FastAlgorithm/README.md

 # FAST Algorithm for Corner Detection

 There are several feature-detetcting algorithms, which work really well.
 But when looking from a real-time application point of view, they are not fast enough.
-As a solution to this, FAST (Features from Accelerated Segment Test) algorithm was proposed by *Edward Rosten and Tom Drummond* in the year 2006 in their paper ìMachine learning for high-speed corner detectionî .
+As a solution to this, FAST (Features from Accelerated Segment Test) algorithm was proposed by *Edward Rosten and Tom Drummond* in the year 2006 in their paper ‚ÄúMachine learning for high-speed corner detection‚Äù .

 ## Feature Detection using FAST